How To Get Rid Of Spider Mites Infestation (3 Organic Remedies)

 Hot-Pepper Wax:

 A commercial product is made by combining food-grade wax and Cayenne pepper extract.
 The wax suffocates the mites, and the pepper stops them from eating.
-Eggs are not affected, requiring repeated applications.
+Eggs are not affected, so repeated applications are required.

 Rubbing or Isopropyl Alcohol